sayar/RedisMVA/module5_redis_python_node/README.md

 ### Deploying

-We absolutley need to have this deployed to a cloud service provider in order for the app to actually count the number of unique clients.
-Let's do this by quickly creating an azure site and deploying.
-First intiialize an azure website, setup source control deployment and copy your git url.
+We need to have this deployed to a cloud service provider in order for the app to actually count the number of unique clients.
+Let's do this by quickly creating an Azure site and deploying.
+First, intiialize an Azure Website, setup source control deployment and copy your Git url.
 You can use [this guide](http://azure.microsoft.com/en-us/documentation/videos/create-a-nodejs-site-deploy-from-github/) which walks you through the process.

 Add to your `package.json` in the `scripts` object a `start` field: